maoschanz/drawing/CONTRIBUTING.md

 since this app is a clone of MS Paint, `Paint;` (untranslated) has to be in the list of keywords for finding the app in searchable menus or software centers.

-##### Accelerators

-When words have an underscore in them, it defines a keyboard accelerator working with the <kbd>Alt</kbd> key: for example, if an english-speaking user uses a layout with a menu-bar, pressing <kbd>Alt</kbd>+<kbd>F</kbd> will open the `_File` menu.

-In translations, the underscore can be on another character of the word, but translators should take into account that 2 labels activatable at the same time can't share the same accelerator.

-Example: `Édi_tion` and `Ou_tils` can't work, but `É_dition` and `Ou_tils` can
-work.

-Also, the character should be accessible easily from the keyboard layouts of your language.

 ### Testing your translation (optional)

 If you want to test your translation: